cfengine/documentation/resources/additional-topics/teamwork.markdown

-Promise theory shows that coordination needs a single point of coordination to be the arbiter of correctness in any collaborative process: a so-called `checkpoint' or `team leader', like passport control at an airport.
+Promise theory shows that coordination needs a single point of coordination to be the arbiter of correctness in any collaborative process: a so-called _checkpoint_ or _team leader_, like passport control at an airport.
 This checkpoint has to examine each contribution to the team and look for conflicts.

 For humans, this might be a matter of communication by meeting.
 CFEngine, on the